alibaba/GraphScope/README.md

 We provide a [Playground](https://try.graphscope.app) with a managed JupyterLab.
 [Try GraphScope](https://try.graphscope.app) straight away in your browser!

 GraphScope supports run in standalone mode or on clusters managed by [Kubernetes](https://kubernetes.io/) within containers.
-For quickly getting started, Let's begin with the standalone mode.
+For quickly getting started, let's begin with the standalone mode.

 ### Installation for Standalone Mode